Wednesday, April 2, 2025

 Another basketball season is in the books for Bren, and what a season it was!
 Brenson played with a new club this year, and it was definitely a season full of ups and downs.

 I've probably said on here before that one of the best things about homeschooling is that we get to make all the decisions regarding academics and extra-curriculars for our kids.
 At the same time, this is also one of the most difficult things about homeschooling.
 For the past two years, Brenson has played basketball through the Claremore Rec League in the INBC.
-While those experiences have been okay and have fit our needs at the time, now that Bren is in 7th grade we wanted to find him a team he could really grow with and, *hopefully* continue to play with through high school.
+While those experiences have been okay and have fit our needs for the time, now that Bren is in 7th grade we wanted to find him a team he could really grow with and, *hopefully* continue to play with through high school.

-After a lot of research, talking to other people, and discussions in our family, we decided to have Brenson play with NOAH Basketball this year.
+After a lot of research, talking to other people, and discussions within our family, we decided to have Brenson play with NOAH Basketball this year.
 NOAH (Northeast Oklahoma Association of Homeschools) is known in the Tulsa area as being the "premier" homeschool sports club.
 We have competed with NOAH in cross country and track & field for several years.
 Their programs are well-established and have a *mostly* good reputation.
 Even though we knew it meant committing to practices and games in Tulsa and Broken Arrow, we were excited to be part of a program like NOAH.

 Practices and scrimmages began in November.
 Bren practiced on Tuesday and Thursday evenings, with most games being on Saturday.